 Saturday – August 3, from 10 am to 6 pm

 Sunday – August 4, from 10 am to 5 pm

 *Music plays on several stages until 9pm (we encourage Food Court vendors to stay open later for guests)

-The number of food booths accepted to participate in the Festival will be determined by the Director and Food Booth Committee.
-Food trucks are welcome to apply and will need to contact us at email@example.com for rates and truck application form.
+The number of food booths and trucks accepted to participate in the Festival will be determined by the Director and Food Booth/Truck Committee.

-Complete the Food Booth Application Form for 2018 (available January 1) and mail to our office by April 26, 2018.
+Complete the Food Booth Application Form for 2019 and mail to our office by April 25, 2019.